hetarthi13/hetarthi13/README.md

-- 👋 Hi, I’m @hetarthi13
+👋 Hi, I’m @hetarthi13
-- 👀 I’m interested in developing
-- 🌱 I’m currently learning React.js,next.js
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+👨‍💻 I'm a Full Stack Developer with 3+ years of experience
+🛠️ Skilled in React.js, Next.js, Node.js, and Laravel
+🛒 Experienced in building Shopify Custom & Public Apps
+🚀 Passionate about building scalable web applications and learning new technologies
+📫 Let's connect: hetarthi1998@gmail.com

 <!---
 hetarthi13/hetarthi13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.